 ST. LOUIS — The Missouri Supreme Court has denied requests by Johnson & Johnson to delay trials over its talcum powder products, a victory for Alabama law firm Beasley Allen, which filed the lawsuit.

-The out-of-state firm has been criticized for filing the suit in St. Louis but declined to comment specifically on the allegations for
+The out-of-state firm has been criticized for filing the suit in St. Louis but declined to comment specifically on the allegations for the St. Louis Record.

 Without the Daubert standard, expert testimony that doesn’t meet the strict requirements of the federal courts can still be presented to Missouri jury members.

 “Beasley and his ilk, when they speak of central locations and efficiencies, they are basically saying that it’s efficient for them," McKinney told the St. Louis Record.
 "They have the St. Louis judges are notoriously plaintiff friendly.
 The venue law allows for these plaintiff bar shenanigans.
 That is to say effectively inviting out-of-state plaintiff’s attorneys to bring their cases to St. Louis, and arguably most importantly with respect to these talc cases the state of Missouri, also known as ATRA likes to call it the ‘show-me-your-lawsuits’ state, has a lax standard for expert testimony.”

 According to Beasley Allen, more than 20 scientific studies show that women who used talcum powder for genital hygiene purposes face an increased risk of 30 percent to 60 percent of developing ovarian cancer compared to those who never used the product.

 According to the American Cancer Society (ACS), however, there is little evidence linking cancer to consumers' use of talcum powder.
 Although talc in its natural state contains asbestos, a known carcinogen, products used in U.S. households have been free of the carcinogen since at least the 1970s.